fcrozatier/champagne/src/routes/content-policy/+page.md

 **In general, you are permitted to use any material licensed under Creative Commons or Public Domain; however, there are some restrictions to keep in mind.**

-<a href="https://creativecommons.org/about/cclicenses/" target="_blank">Creative Commons</a> (CC) licensing is a bit confusing, but is generally for material that is meant to be reused in other copyrighted work.
+[Creative Commons](https://creativecommons.org/about/cclicenses/) (CC) licensing is a bit confusing, but is generally for material that is meant to be reused in other copyrighted work.
 That said, the creator of CC work is <em>still the copyright holder</em> and still has rights, they are simply sharing some of those rights with others to re-use or distribute their work as well.

 Let’s talk about what this means